CommunityToolkit/WindowsCommunityToolkit/docs/services/MicrosoftGraph.md

 |Resource to Add|Microsoft Graph|
 |Delegate Permissions |Sign in and read user profile, Read user mail and Send mail, Read user calendars|

+### Testing access to the Graph API
+Using ADAL, v1 authentication, registering your application creates an App ID/Client and you can simply paste that into the Client Id field inside of the Microsoft Graph services page.

+Using MSAL, v2 (default) authentication, you can use the same App ID to paste to the Client Id field.
+You can also optionally provide different permission scopes and a login hint (suggested user name).

 ## Syntax